Accelerated Real-time Cine and Flow under In-magnet Staged Exercise: Discussion

-Finally, we are able to show the impact of coil reweighting on image quality.
-Without applying coil reweighting, some of the cine images are not interpretable or suitable for quantification.
-With coil reweighting, most of the artifacts are eliminated.
-Note, the coil reweighting comes at the cost of suppressing contribution from certain coil elements, which can lead to partial loss of signal in some areas of the image.
+A key component of our framework, coil reweighting, suppressed motion artifacts and enabled quantification from highly accelerated RT imaging across varying exercise intensities.
+Without coil reweighting, some of the cine images were not interpretable or suitable for quantification.
+With coil reweighting, most of the artifacts were eliminated.
+Equally importantly, coil reweighting did not negatively impact images collected at rest.
+Compared to coil rejection, which can result in a more significant signal loss in certain image areas, coil reweighting offers a softer approach.
+Nevertheless, coil reweighting suppresses contributions from certain coil elements, which can lead to partial loss of image intensity.
 However, we did not observe a case where the benefit of suppressing artifacts was outweighed by the loss of intensity.

-As highlighted by scores in \tabref{scores}, coil reweighting improved images collected during exercise, without negatively impacting images collected at rest.
+The performance of the proposed coil reweighting approach depends on the user-defined values of $K$ and $M$.
+The parameter $K$ represents the number of coil elements that do not experience significant movement.
+In our MRI experiments, there were $K_{\sf b}=18$ body coil elements and $K_{\sf s}=12$ supine coil elements.
+Since the supine coil elements are fixed in position and only a fraction of body coil elements have significant movement, we found that setting $K$ equal to or slightly larger than $K_{\sf s}$ is a reasonable choice.
+In our experience, selecting a value in the range $K_{\sf s} \leq K \leq 20$ gives comparable results.
+The other parameter $M$ can be considered as an upper limit on the number of coil elements that experience significant movement.
+When we tracked the change in $\|\tvec{x}_i - \vec{x}_i\|_2$ from clean images at rest to degraded images under exercise, we observed that typically 2 to 8 coil elements had a marked increase in $\|\tvec{x}_i - \vec{x}_i\|_2$.
+We conservatively selected $M=10$ based on this observation.
+In our experience, $8\leq M \leq K_{\sf b}$ gives comparable results.